namhyung/uftrace/doc/uftrace-replay.md

 -k, \--kernel
 :   Trace kernel functions as well as user functions.
 Implies \--kernel-skip-out.

--K, \--kernel-full
+\--kernel-full
-:   Trace kernel functions as well as user functions.
-All kernel functions will be shown.
+:   Show all kernel functions called outside of user functions.
+This option is inverse of \--kernel-skip-out option.

 \--kernel-skip-out
 :   Do not show kernel functions out of user functions.
+This option is deprecated and set to true by default.

 FILTERS